MaiKuraki/EmulationStation-zhcn/README.md

 This is a fork from EmulationStation for RetroPie, intend to translate it to Simplified Chinese.
 EmulationStation is a cross-platform graphical front-end for emulators with controller navigation.

-This version contains information about "Game Case console".
-"Game Case" is an upgrade kit of Nintendo GameBoyAdvance.
-Basically it puts a Rpi-CM3 into GBA case and upgrades the screen to 480x320, with 3hrs battery life.
-In short, please buy it.

-However, nobody can stop you using this fork on any platform you like.
-You can edit EmulationStation-zhcn/es-app/src/guis/GuiMenu.cpp to remove Game Case related info.

 If you find something wrong, feel free to pull requests.